Wonder Woman in other media: DC Extended Universe

 Gal Gadot portrays Diana Prince in films set in the shared universe the DC Extended Universe, making her debut in the 2016 film Batman v Superman: Dawn of Justice (directed by Zack Snyder).
 Gadot reprises her role in her solo 2017 film Wonder Woman (directed by Patty Jenkins), Justice League (directed by Joss Whedon), and the latter film's director cut (directed by Zack Snyder).
 A sequel to Wonder Woman titled Wonder Woman 1984 (directed by Jenkins) was released in 2020.
-Wonder Woman made an appearance in the Peacemaker season finale episode "It's Cow or Never" portrayed by stand-in Kimberley Von Ilberg.
-Gadot made an uncredited cameo appearance in Shazam!
-Fury of the Gods.
-A third Wonder Woman was due to begin production with Patty Jenkins once again directing but was cancelled following the restructuring of DC Studios and Jenkins' departure.
+In the animated end credits sequence in the 2019 film Shazam!, Wonder Woman was seen punching a subdued villain before riding in the Batmobile with Shazam.
+Wonder Woman made an appearance in the Peacemaker season finale episode "It's Cow or Never", portrayed by stand-in Kimberley Von Ilberg.
+Gadot made uncredited cameo appearances in Shazam!
+Fury of the Gods and The Flash.
+A third Wonder Woman was due to begin production with Jenkins once again directing but was cancelled following the restructuring of DC Studios and Jenkins' departure.
+A Wonder Woman spin-off The Amazons was also suggested by Jenkins, but was soon shelved as well.

+DC Universe

+In June 2025, DC Studios co-CEO James Gunn announced that a new Wonder Woman film set in the DC Universe (DCU) franchise was in development.